 - Casa Aranda.
 Takes up most of a lane (C/Herreria del Rey) close to the central market.
 The place to go for churros with coffee or chocolate in the morning or early evening.

 There are plenty of other perfectly good places around the city and in the Vialia and Larios shopping centres.
-Between the railway and bus stations Admiral is a good place to spend waiting time over a beer and sandwich or coffee and churros.

 In El Palo and Pedregalejo there are plenty of chiringuitos, bars and restaurants along the seafront selling excellent fresh and fried fish and seafood at very reasonable prices.
 Most of Málaga heads there on Sunday afternoons.